selivan/cron-failover/README.md

 Run this on another server to switch it to primary:

 `python cron-ha.py --config cron-ha.yml --force-get-primary-lock`

+That server will become primary.
+Flag file will be created on it and deleted on old server.
+Command will not start on the new server before command with the same `--lock-key` on the old server finishes and releases the lock.

 Use `--debug` option to see in details what's going on.